Understanding Relationships such as Entity Assocations

-Google is exploring other signals that may be used to rank pages in search results, including social signals that may result in reputation scores for authors, in relationships between words that might appear together on pages ranking for the same queries, and in relationships between pages that show up in the same search results and in the same search sessions.
-The Google paper presented at an October 2013 natural language processing conference, Open-Domain Fine-Grained Class Extraction from Web Search Queries (pdf), provides some interesting hints at a possible Google of the future.
+Google is exploring other signals used to rank pages in search results.
+These include social signals for reputation scores for authors.
+They may also look at relationships between words that appear together on pages ranking for the same queries.
+Also relationships between pages in the same search results and in the same search sessions.
+A Google paper presented at an October 2013 natural language processing conference, Open-Domain Fine-Grained Class Extraction from Web Search Queries (pdf), provides some interesting hints at a possible Google of the future.

-Google also seems to be very interested in building a knowledge base of concepts that better understands things like what different businesses or entities are ‘Known for’ or by defining entities better in ‘is a’ relationships.
-Sometimes pages for specific entities show up at the top of search results because they seem to be the page that people are looking for when they include that entity within a query, like the first two results on a search for [Roald Dahl], as seen in the image below:
+Google wants to build a knowledge base of concepts to better understand things like what different businesses or entities are ‘Known for’.
+The search engine is also interested in defining entities better in ‘is a’ relationships.
+Pages for specific entities may show up at the top of search results because they seem to be pages people are looking for when that entity is in a query.
+For example the first two results on a search for [Roald Dahl], as seen in the image below:

-For example, on a search for “John Wayne,” the official John Wayne website shows up as the top result in Google and the second result is the John Wayne Wikipedia page.
-It’s possible that those rank well not necessarily because of what we might think of as traditional ranking signals such as PageRank and information retrieval scores based upon relevance, but rather because they are pages that have been identified as authoritative on the entity “John Wayne,” and great responses to those queries as navigational results.
+On a search for “John Wayne,” the official John Wayne website is the top result in Google and the second result is the John Wayne Wikipedia page.
+Those may rank well not because of traditional ranking signals such as PageRank and information retrieval scores based upon relevance.
+Instead, because they are pages that are authoritative on the entity “John Wayne,” and great responses to those queries as navigational results.

-While the Roald Dahl search result from the patent application shows books authored by Roald Dahl, the Knowledge Panel result for John Wayne shows movies that he has starred in, and other people whom searchers also look for when they search for John Wayne.
+While the Roald Dahl search result from the patent application shows books authored by Roald Dahl, the Knowledge Panel result for John Wayne shows movies that he has starred in and shows other people whom searchers also look for when they search for John Wayne, as related entities.

-How similar are the processes for including related entities within a set of search results, and including related entities within a knowledge panel in Google Results?
-This patent application tells us that it looks at search results to try to identify related entities, while the knowledge panel results also appear to look at query log files as well, to find things that people also search for when they search for an entity that triggers a knowledge panel result.
+How similar are the processes for including related entities within a set of search results and including related entities within a knowledge panel in Google Results?
+This patent application tells us that it looks at search results to try to identify related entities.
+At the same time, the knowledge panel results also appear to look at query log files to find things that people also search for when they search for an entity that triggers a knowledge panel result.
 The patent filing is: